confluentinc/ksql/docs/README.md

 | [Overview](/docs/) |[Quick Start](/docs/quickstart#quick-start) | [Concepts](/docs/concepts.md#concepts) | [Syntax Reference](/docs/syntax-reference.md#syntax-reference) | [Examples](/docs/examples.md#examples) | [FAQ](/docs/faq.md#frequently-asked-questions)  | [Roadmap](/docs/roadmap.md#roadmap) | [Demo](/docs/demo.md#demo) |
 |---|----|-----|----|----|----|----|----|

-> *Important: This release is a *developer preview* and is free and open-source from Confluent under the Apache 2.0 license.
-Do not run KSQL against a production cluster. *
+> *Important: This release is a **developer preview** and is free and open-source from Confluent under the Apache 2.0 license.
+Do not run KSQL against a production cluster.*

 # Overview
 KSQL is an open source streaming SQL engine that implements continuous, interactive queries against Apache Kafka™.
 It allows you to query, read, write, and process data in Apache Kafka in real-time, at scale using SQL commands.
 KSQL interacts directly with the [Kafka Streams API](http://docs.confluent.io/current/streams/concepts.html), removing the requirement of building a Java app.

 ### Use cases
 Common KSQL use cases are:

 - Fraud detection - identify and act on out of the ordinary data to provide real-time awareness.
 - Personalization - create real-time experiences and insight for end users driven by data.
 - Notifications - build custom alerts and messages based on real-time data.
 - Real-time Analytics - power real-time dashboards to understand what’s happening as it does.
 - Sensor data and IoT - understand and deliver sensor data how and where it needs to be.
 - Customer 360 - provide a clear, real-time understanding of your customers across every interaction.

 KSQL lowers the barriers for using real-time data in your applications.
 It is powered by a scalable streaming platform without the learning curve or additional management complexity of other stream processing solutions.

 ## Modes of operation

 You can use KSQL in standalone, client-server, application, and embedded modes.
-See this [document](/docs/concepts/) for more information.
+See [Concepts](concepts.md) for more information.

 ## Getting Started